 Pushing for an Effective Cleanup

 However, the company responsible is setting the stage to walk away from this mess without a comprehensive cleanup.
 Occidental Chemical Corporation is pushing for a cleanup that would remove only 41% of the toxic pollution.
 Cleaning less than half of this dangerous contamination is unacceptable.
 Despite the fact that Occidental brought in a whopping $152 million in pre-tax profits during last quarter alone, the company is advocating for a cheap option instead of an effective one.
 We cannot afford to let polluters walk away from their mess.
-That’s why we need you to push for the strongest cleanup possible.
+That’s why we need you to push for the strongest and quickest cleanup possible.

 How Can I Help?

-Attend our public workshop: Citizens for a Healthy Bay is hosting a public forum on the Occidental Chemical Pollution Cleanup to learn more about the pollution, the risks it poses, and how to make your public comments as strong as possible.
+Attend our public forum: Citizens for a Healthy Bay is hosting a public forum on the Occidental Chemical Pollution Cleanup to learn more about the pollution, the risks it poses, and how to make your public comments as strong as possible.
 There will also be a Q&A session to address any concerns you may have.

 What: Community Forum on Occidental Chemical Pollution Cleanup